What is an Email blacklist and how you can avoid it?

 - Spamcop : SpamCop determines the origin of unwanted email and reports it to relevant Internet Service Providers.
 To get Spamcop reports for your IP addresses or for checking email deliverability problems, you can check their spam reporting centre.

 - SURBL : SURBLs are lists of websites that have appeared in unsolicited messages.
 It is not a list of message senders.
 SURBL is a second stage filter that works with Spamhaus (zen.spamhaus.org) to find about 75% of the other unsolicited messages.
 Spamhaus can help identify 80 to 90% of unsolicited messages.
 For more information on this tier-2 email filter, visit http://www.surbl.org/

 - Invaluement : Invaluement is a compilation of 3 commercial anti-spam blacklists: ivmURI, ivmSIP and ivmSIP/24.
 This is similar to SURBL and sometimes called a domain blacklist.
 Invaluement indexes a list of domain names and IP addresses found within hyperlinks in spam emails.
 For more information, visit https://www.invaluement.com/

 How to remove your IP addresses from a blacklist?

-At Pepipost, we know how important your reputation is, so our team will help you to monitor blacklists.
-Our 24/7 chat team is always ready and willing to help with any questions that you may have related to blacklists.
+At Pepipost, we know how important your reputation is, so our team will help you to monitor your email blacklists.
+Our 24/7 chat team is always ready and willing to help with any questions related to email blacklists.